 Sugar Alternatives: Friend or Foe?

 With concerns about sugar’s effects on both dental and overall health, many people are turning to sugar alternatives.
-But are these actually better for your teeth?
+But are these better for your teeth?
 Let’s take a look:

 Artificial Sweeteners